Anthropology

 Making a map that identifies past human action on a landscape is an essential archaeological skill.
 Recording artifact and site locations and drawing a sketch and location map with GIS software: (1) contributes to preserving and protecting a site, (2) is essential for interpreting the site as a part of a large human and environmental landscape, and (3) informs our interpretations of past human decisions and actions.
 Making a map is a work of science and art.

-Learning Objective: You will attain a skill level sufficient for producing the sketch maps and location maps using a GPS and GIS software necessary to report the results of archaeological field survey work.
+Learning Objective: Produce archaeological sketch maps and location maps using a GPS and GIS software necessary to report the results of archaeological field survey work.

 See: Sample maps in Canvas/Dropbox for examples and review How to Read a Topo Map